 An opportunity came knocking in 1861 when a young American, James Rutherford, formed a company with five other partners, including Walter Hall, to take over the established coaching line of Cobb and Co.
 Another young American, Freeman Cobb, had originally formed the company in 1853 when he imported several American coaches and began servicing passengers from Melbourne to Port Melbourne, which, in January 1854 was extended to the burgeoning goldfields.
-Bourke-street was the original starting point in 1854, a fact that is recognised today by a bronze plaque in the wall of the building on the site of what was once the old Albion Hotel.
+Bourke-street was the original starting point in 1854, a fact that is recognised today by a bronze plaque on the wall of the building on the site of what was once the old Albion Hotel.
 Nearby is what remains of the old Cobb and Co stables in Lonsdale-street – a few brick stalls with their rough-hewn bluestone floors and the grand arched entrance that accommodated the coaches.
 Behind in Little Lonsdale street until the early 1960s was a series of cottages where Cobb and Co foremen used to dwell; and across the narrow lane, the site of the Buck’s Head Inn of coaching fame.